cyralinc/terraform-aws-repo-crawler/DEPLOYMENT.md

 ## Data Repo Scan Schedule (Event Bridge Rule)

 In order to create a scheduled scan you'll have to create an event bridge rule with the correct permissions.
-The following example is fairly straight forward.
+The following example is fairly straight forward:

 ```terraform
 locals {